w3c/wai-about-wai/_about/projects/wai-coop/symposium1.md

 - Symposium date: **10 November 2021**
 - Paper submission date: **6 October 2021**

-Accepted contributions will be available on the symposium page and will be open to discussion before the symposium. <!-- through the [WAI-CooP open forum](https://topics.web-directive.eu/)--> Authors of accepted contributions will be invited to participate as panelists in the symposium.
+Accepted contributions will be available on the symposium page and will be open to discussion before the symposium through the [WAI-CooP open forum](https://topics.web-directive.eu/).
+Authors of accepted contributions will be invited to participate as panelists in the symposium.
 Anyone may attend the symposium.

 ## Introduction
 {:#introduction}